a-sit-plus/gradle-conventions-plugin/README.md

 Again, the name of the repository defaults to _gitlab_ or _extgit_, respectively and can be overridden by optionally specifying the `nameOverride` parameter.

+## Extending this Plugin

+It is perfectly possible to create a Gradle plugin depending on this one, thus extending its functionality.
+If, for example, you are developing a large piece of software, consisting of many individual Gradle projects, such that it justifies the creation of additional conventions based on this plugin, simply add it as a composite build to the new conventions plugin, and you are good to go!
+In most cases, however, you want to depend on a specific version of this plugin that maps to the Kotlin version you want to use.

+**Note:** The considerations about including plugins as part of a composite build apply transitively, i.e. add `System.setProperty("at.asitplus.gradle", "legacy")` to the settings.gradle.kts file of the custom plugin that extends from this plugin, if you are targeting Kotlin 1.9.0.

 ## Showcase Projects